Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Regularized Kohn--Sham theory

 that shows $\tau_i\to 0$.
 Taking Eqs.~\eqref{eq:epsKS-estimate} and \eqref{eq:epsKS-step-equal} together gives the estimate

 If we can be sure that $\|x_{i+1}'-x_i\|_X$ is bounded this means that $-\nabla F^1_\eps(x_i) \to v$.

 In order to show convergence in densities and potentials, a compactness argument must be used.
-The revised proof~\cite{PRLerrata} shows boundedness of the sequence $(x_i)_i$ simply from the normalization condition in a finite-dimensional Hilbert space $X$.
-This means $(x_i)_i$ has (possibly many) convergent subsequences of which we exemplary take $x_{\alpha(i)}\to z$.
+The revised proof~\cite{PRLerrata} uses the fact that $F^1_\eps(x)$ increases like $\|x\|^2_X$ asymptotically outside of its effective domain $D$ as a result of MY regularization.
+For $X$ finite-dimensional, which critically enters here, all norms are equivalent and thus $D$ is bounded since it only includes normalized densities.
+Since $e_i=F_\eps^1(x_i) + \langle v,x_i \rangle < e_1$ from the result that the $e_i$ are strictly decreasing, we arrive at $(x_i)_i$ bounded.
+Again, the finite dimensionality of $X$ is critical in the next step, because it guarantees that a bounded sequence always has convergent subsequences.
+This means $(x_i)_i$ has (possibly infinitely many) convergent subsequences of which we exemplary take $x_{\alpha(i)}\to z$.
 Since we are in a Hilbert-space setting (Assumption~\ref{ass:HS}), property \ref{item:frechet} holds and $\nabla F^\lambda_\eps$ is Lipschitz continuous.
 Now the first step Eq.~\eqref{eq:KS1-eps-damping} asserts